Spouse and Common-Law Sponsorships

 You might be able to sponsor a conjugal spouse in specific situations where you are unable to live or settle down with your partner.
 You must have been in a committed relationship for at least a year in order to sponsor a partner if you were unable to live together or get married due to circumstances beyond your control.

 Those who cannot live together owing to reasons beyond their control but are in a relationship that resembles marriage are said to be in a conjugal partnership.
 The relationship must have lasted for at least a year prior to submitting an application for conjugal partner sponsorship in order to be eligible.
-Those who fall under neither the spousal sponsorship class nor the definition of a common-law partnership are eligible under this category.
-A conjugal partner is someone you have a sexual or physical relationship with, but there are other aspects that can be extremely important in determining what constitutes a conjugal relationship.

 This category only applies if you have been unable to live with your partner due to circumstances beyond your and your partner’s control.
 Because the IRCC considers conjugal partnerships to be an exceptional category applicable only in exceptional circumstances, you will not be considered for one if you and your partner could have qualified for a common-law union.